dkoh05/ib_cs_ia/README.md

-# How to run and open the code
+# How to run and open the code (assuming you're using Eclipse)

 ### 1. Clone the code from Github
 ### 2. Open Eclipse (assuming they have Eclipse downloaded)